CTU-IIG/carla-simulator.nix/README.md

 # Nix expressions for Carla simulator

-This is a work-ip-progress.
+This is a work-in-progress.
 The interface can change any time.

 Currently, it's possible to build the Carla client library and its Python bindings: